CyberFlameGO/svnpython/Doc/library/threading.rst

       :meth:`wait` will block until :meth:`.set` is called to set the internal flag to true again.

-   .. method:: wait([timeout])
+   .. method:: wait(timeout=None)

       Block until the internal flag is true.
 If the internal flag is true on entry, return immediately.
-Otherwise, block until another thread calls :meth:`.set` to set the flag to true, or until the optional timeout occurs.
+Otherwise, block until another thread calls :meth:`set` to set the flag to true, or until the optional timeout occurs.

       When the timeout argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds